xuy50/ecgr5106-hw2/README.md

 | Simplified AlexNet    | No      | 0.4182           | 0.6253         | 79.86%       |
 | Simplified AlexNet    | Yes     | 0.4876           | 0.6891         | 76.20%       |

+#### **Observation on Dropout:**
+- Training with dropout generally requires more epochs to achieve similar convergence compared to training without dropout.
+- Dropout helps in reducing overfitting but may slow down convergence in the initial training stages.
+- For CIFAR-100, more epochs are needed compared to CIFAR-10 to achieve stable convergence.
+- Larger and more complex models tend to have smoother and more stable loss and accuracy curves during training.

 #### **Training and Validation Results (CIFAR-100)**
 | Model                  | Dropout | Final Train Loss | Final Val Loss | Val Accuracy |
 |------------------------|---------|------------------|----------------|--------------|